vedanthv/ml-pipeline-config/README.md

 MLFlow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 MLFlow offers 4 different components:

+* MLFlow Tracking: Record and query experiments: code, data, config, and results
+* MLFlow Projects: Package data science code in a format to reproduce runs on any platform
+* MLFlow Models: Deploy machine learning models in diverse serving environments
+* Model Registry: Store, annotate, discover, and manage models in a central repository